-However since those times I’ve matured to realize that one of the number one ways to build you mental toughness is to put a heavy pack on your back and just go walk for a few hours.
+However, since those times I’ve matured to realize that one of the number one ways to build your mental toughness is to put a heavy pack on your back and just go walk for a few hours.
 Leave the headphones at home and get comfortable with your thoughts (hard to do if you’re crazy).

 2.)
 Farmer Carries